Spreader Bar Sizing Calculator Skip to main content

 4. Check Buckling Capacity

-Euler buckling load Fcr = pi-squared x E x I / (K x L)^2 is calculated with K=1.0 for pin-pin ends.
-The horizontal compression from angled slings is compared against the buckling capacity with a 2.0 safety factor.
+Euler buckling load Fcr = pi-squared x E x I / (K x L)^2 is calculated with K=1.0 for ideal pin-pin ends.
+The horizontal compression from angled slings is compared against the ideal buckling load with a local 3.0 screening factor.

 Built For

-• Crane rental companies verifying that customer-supplied spreader bars pass both bending and buckling checks
+• Crane rental companies flagging customer-supplied spreader bars that need qualified B30.20/BTH-1 review

-• Millwrights comparing round tube versus square tube sections for spreader bars used in confined mechanical rooms
+• Millwrights comparing span, load, and sling-angle sensitivity for spreader bars used in confined mechanical rooms

 Features & Capabilities

-Computes the critical buckling load for the bar as a column under horizontal compression from angled slings.
-Uses K=1.0 for pin-pin end conditions.
+Computes the ideal critical buckling load for a round tube under horizontal compression from angled slings.
+Uses K=1.0 for ideal pin-pin end conditions.

 Sling Angle Compression

-Calculates the horizontal compression component from sling tension at the specified angle.
-This is the axial load that drives the buckling check.
+Calculates the horizontal compression component from sling angle measured from horizontal.
+This axial load drives the buckling screen.

 PDF Export